Clint Eastwood at the 2012 Republican National Convention

 On Thursday, August 30, 2012, American actor and director Clint Eastwood gave a speech at the Republican National Convention.
-Eastwood had endorsed Mitt Romney for the 2012 United States presidential election earlier that month, and spent much of his speech's running time on a largely improvised routine in which he addressed an empty chair that represented President Barack Obama.
+Eastwood had endorsed Mitt Romney for the 2012 United States presidential election earlier that month, and spent much of his speech's running time on a largely improvised routine in which he addressed an empty chair that represented president Barack Obama.
 The speech, broadcast in a prime time slot, was viewed live by around 30 million people.
 It generated many responses and much discussion.

 Background

-Eastwood had a political background, as the non-partisan mayor of Carmel-by-the-Sea, California, and serving on various state commissions on parks and the film industry.
+Eastwood had a political background as the non-partisan mayor of Carmel-by-the-Sea, California, and he had served on various state commissions on parks and the film industry.
 He also previously endorsed Republican candidate John McCain during the 2008 United States presidential election.
-On August 3, 2012, Eastwood had formally endorsed former Massachusetts Governor Mitt Romney for the 2012 presidential election, speaking at a fundraiser for the candidate.
+On August 3, 2012, Eastwood had formally endorsed former Massachusetts governor Mitt Romney for the 2012 presidential election, speaking at a fundraiser for the candidate.

 The three broadcast networks each devoted one hour of coverage to the convention per night, during the prime 10:00 to 11:00 p.m. time slot.
 In response to criticism that conventions are over-scripted, organizers did not disclose the identity of the first speaker who had been given the high profile speaking slot.
 On August 30, CNN reported that Eastwood was the "mystery guest".